tobyhodges/building-communities/blog-series/02_what_works.md

 Materials are currently in German but as we eagerly await their translation into English, perhaps this is somewhere the RSE community can help, by establishing community translation initiatives (see this [excellent post by Achintya Rao](https://medium.com/@RaoOfPhysics/a-guide-to-collaborative-translation-workflows-48c259100614) on how collaborate translation could be supported).

-More broadly, excellent Guidelines of Best Practice and documentation are emerging, e.g.
+More broadly, starting from as a few papers on [Best](http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745) and [Good Enough](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/good-enough-practices-for-scientific-computing.pdf) Practice for Scientific Computing, a number of excellent Guidelines of Best Practice and documentation are emerging, e.g.

 - the Netherlands [eScience Centre Guide](https://guide.esciencecenter.nl/).
 - the rOpenSci [Reproducible Research Guide](https://ropensci.github.io/reproducibility-guide/)
-- the British Ecological society  Guides to [Data Management](https://www.britishecologicalsociety.org/wp-content/uploads/2017/06/BES-Data-Guide-2017_web.pdf) and [Reproducible code](https://www.britishecologicalsociety.org/wp-content/uploads/2017/12/guide-to-reproducible-code.pdf)
+- the British Ecological Society Guides to [Data Management](https://www.britishecologicalsociety.org/wp-content/uploads/2017/06/BES-Data-Guide-2017_web.pdf) and [Reproducible code](https://www.britishecologicalsociety.org/wp-content/uploads/2017/12/guide-to-reproducible-code.pdf)
 - [The Practice of Reproducible Research](https://www.practicereproducibleresearch.org/): Case Studies and Lessons from the Data-Intensive Sciences

 Efforts also take the form of laboratory level project management policies and tools e.g.

 - [Kirstie Whittaker](https://github.com/WhitakerLab/WhitakerLabProjectManagement) and [Christie Bahlai](https://github.com/BahlaiLab/Policies/blob/master/Project_completion.md)'s lab policies.
-- [Ben Marwick lab's `rrtools`](https://github.com/benmarwick/rrtools), open lab level tools for setting reproducible research projects
+- [Ben Marwick lab's `rrtools`](https://github.com/benmarwick/rrtools), open lab level tools for setting up reproducible research projects.

 At this point, it feels like we should be building upon and refining such efforts rather than duplicating them and feel that focusing on developing reusable, customisable templates to help guide best practice would serves us well.